denoptim-project/DENOPTIM/doc/doxygen/ReadME.md

 [Developer's Manual](developer_manual.md)

-The two manuals are extensively interlinked to aid better comprehension.
+The two manuals are extensively interlinked to aid a better comprehension.